VaultLot/EtherlinkSubmission/backend/README.md

 ## 🌐 The Vision: Onboarding the Next Billion Users to Web3

 Our vision is to make saving and wealth creation accessible, fun, and rewarding for everyone.
-We believe **Flow Prize Savings** can become the default savings account for the next generation of internet users—a place where your money is not only safe but is also constantly working to give you a shot at a better financial future.
+We believe **Etherlink Prize Savings** can become the default savings account for the next generation of internet users—a place where your money is not only safe but is also constantly working to give you a shot at a better financial future.

-By abstracting away the complexities of DeFi with a powerful AI and a simple, engaging interface, we are building a "killer app" that solves a real-world problem for a global audience, right here on Flow.
+By abstracting away the complexities of DeFi with a powerful AI and a simple, engaging interface, we are building a "killer app" that solves a real-world problem for a global audience, right here on Etherlink.